 Find a Pet-Friendly Hotel

-When you're traveling with pets in-tow, it's really important to know where you'll be staying and that your pets are welcome.
-There is nothing more frustrating than showing up somewhere to find out that your furry friend can't come, too.
-Luckily we found pet-friendly hotels (with no extra pet fees!) for 3 of the 4 nights of our trek.
-(We stayed with friends the other night.)
+When you're traveling with pets in-tow, it's really important to know where you'll be staying.
+There's nothing more frustrating than showing up somewhere to find out that your furry friend isn't welcome.
+Luckily, we found pet-friendly hotels (with no extra pet fees!) for each of the 4 nights we were on the road.

 Service Your Car

 Yes, I know.
 This is a no-brainer.
 It seems silly to mention it, but it's SO very important.
 Both our cars fully were serviced before the trip.
-We found that mine needed a new serpentine belt, a vital part of most engines.
-Imagine how terrible it would have been to find that out the hard way...in the desert...in August...with pets.
-Pretty darn terrible.
+Thank goodness we did because we found out that mine needed a new serpentine belt, a vital part of most engines.
+Imagine how terrible it would have been to find that out the hard way!
+Ugh!